 Your air conditioners pipe outside is covered in ice, and you are wondering why?
 In the middle of summers, such an occurrence may seem surreal.
-When everything is wilting, drooping, and melting due to excessive heat, frozen AC pipes give you a pause.
+When everything is wilting, drooping, and melting due to excessive heat, frozen air conditioner pipes give you a pause.
 You are right to be confused as it is something you don’t see every day.
 Ice on the air conditioner pipe outside is actually an indication of problems within your AC.

 Ice On Air Conditioner Pipe Outside – What Causes It?